halfriver/Python-Practice/README.md

 - At the end of the round, the difference between 21 and the round score is subtracted from the game score, and then the next round begins.
 - After the five rounds, the player is given their total score and the game is over.
 - Since this is a text base game, tell the user what is happening.
 For example, tell him/her when he/she draws a card, the name of the card, when they bust, etc.
----Other Information About The Game---
+- Other Information About The Game
   - Aces are only worth 1.
   - All face cards are worth 10.
   - If a player busts, 21 is subtracted from their total score.
 - Subgoals:
   - Create a ranking system at the end of the game and tell the user their rank.
 For example, if the player finishes with 50-59 points they get an F, 60-69 is a D, 70-79 is a C, 80-89 is a B, and 90-100 is an A.
   - At the end of each round, print out the user's total score.
   - This may be the hardest part of the project, depending on how you wrote it.
 Make sure the deck has 4 of each type of card, and then remove cards as they are drawn.
 At the end of each round, make the deck have all of the cards again.

 ### Compare Recent reddit Karma
 Since we're all redditors here, let's make something dealing with reddit.
 If you go to a user's profile and add .json to the end of it, you can get the all sorts of Json data about the user (think of Json as a giant dictionary of smaller dictionaries and lists).
-For example, if I go to my own profile and view it's Json data, it would look like this[1].
 At first it might look intimidating, but if you break it down, you can see it's just one giant dictionary with all sorts of information about my latest posts.
 - Create a program that gets information about two different users, and then sees whose most recent post received the most karma.
 - The program should then print out which user received more karma, and what the difference was.
 - This is a pretty open project, so I encourage you to take it further by adding more features if you find it interesting.